 HR Compliance Checklist: Everything You Need to Know

-Human Resource professionals typically use HR Compliance Checklists to prepare for an HR audit.
-Government agencies are required to have formal HR audits, but there are benefits for a business to conduct yearly audits.
+An HR compliance checklist is used by human resource specialists to prepare for an HR audit.
+Government agencies are required to have formal HR audits, but businesses can also benefit from yearly audits.
 These benefits include:

-- Ensures the company implements best practices for their policies.
+- Ensuring the company implements best practices for their policies.

-- Helps to create manuals for hiring and retaining employees and helping them toward achieving superior performance.
+- Helping to create manuals for hiring and retaining employees and assisting them in achieving superior performance.

-- Makes sure the business systems are creating results.
+- Ensuring the business systems are creating results.

-- Keeps the business within the legalities of employment.
+- Keeping the business within the legalities of employment.

 Recruiting and Interviewing

-The HR checklist should include information about recruiting and interviewing new employees, and it should include a review of the current application form and any internal job descriptions.
-The company should place special emphasis on handling of the Americans with Disabilities Act and the Fair Employment and Housing Act with regard to legal wording.
+The HR checklist should include information about recruiting and interviewing new employees and a review of the current application form and any internal job descriptions.
+The company should place special emphasis on complying with the Americans with Disabilities Act and the Fair Employment and Housing Act.

 This checklist should also place emphasis on defining at-will employment.
-It should focus on interviewing procedures with regards to the specific questions and who conducts the interviews.
+It should also outline interview procedures with regard to the specific questions and who conducts the interviews.
 Finally, the recruiting and interviewing section should review how the company checks references in compliance with employment law.